-- Plants (fake or real work great!)
+- Plants (fake or real work great)

-- START by placing a bottom layer in the container.
-This could be rocks, soil, fake snow, or anything else that will set the stage for the type of garden you’ve chosen!
+- Start by placing a bottom layer in the container.
+This could be rocks, soil, fake snow or anything else that will set the stage for the type of garden you’ve chosen!

-Click each picture for full instructions for Scout Elves:
+Click each picture for full instructions.

 To create your own mini prehistoric place, start by filling a large round bowl with rocks.
 Decorate with plastic succulents, mini dinosaur figurines, moss and any other plants and décor, and have a roaring good time while assembling!

-Make your infinitesimal forest come to life by using real plants buried in soil (helpful hint: place rocks at the bottom of the bowl to make watering a breeze).
+Make your infinitesimal forest come to life by using real plants buried in soil.
+Helpful hint: Place rocks at the bottom of the bowl to make watering a breeze.
 For their garden, the Scout Elves turned everyday items into pieces of décor, including small snails made from modeling clay and marbles and corks turned into toadstools with a little paint.
 Perfect finishing touches include bitsy butterflies and gardening tools, available at most craft stores.

-Please remember that when attempting the craft included in this post children should always be supervised by an adult.
+Please remember that when attempting the crafts included in this post children should always be supervised by an adult.
 When using crafting supplies or products, always read manufacturer’s instructions and warnings.